bhavya-tech/celeryviz/CONTRIBUTING.md

 Open an issue on GitHub with the following information:
 - A clear and descriptive title.
 - A detailed description of the enhancement, including use cases and benefits.

+### Where to report
+  - If the issue to be reported is on the frontend, report it on [celeryviz_frontend_core](https://github.com/bhavya-tech/celeryviz_frontend_core/issues)

+  - If the issue to be reported is in the python library, report it on this repository. ([celeryviz](https://github.com/bhavya-tech/celeryviz))

 ### Submitting Pull Requests